aws/aws-cdk/CONTRIBUTING.md

 #### Verify your fix by deployment

-If your PR updates some libraries, you will need to write a simple CDK application and make sure it synthesizes and deploys correctly.
-For example, if you have changed libraries under `packages/aws-cdk-lib/aws-eks`, you can write a simple CDK app in typescript to verify its behavior:
+If your PR updates a specific library, you will need to write a simple CDK application and make sure it synthesizes and deploys correctly.
+For example, if you modify files under `packages/aws-cdk-lib/aws-eks`, you can write a simple CDK app in typescript to verify its behavior:

 ```console
 $ cd packages/@aws-cdk-testing/framework-integ/test/aws-eks/test
 ```

-Now, create a `sample.ts` like this:
+Create a `sample.ts` like this:

 ```ts
 import {